A parts/product finder is an awesome navigational tool that allows users to quickly narrow down products using a selection of drop-down boxes.

 After a choice is made for the final drop-down (e.g. the year), the user is redirected to a search results page, showing the products relevant to their choice.

-Parts/Product finders involve a complex data set.
+Please Note: Parts/Product finders involve a complex data set.
 As such, we recommend setting up the data on your behalf.
-Please let us know if you would like a quote on setting this up.
+If you would like a quote to set this up you can order a Product Data Setup.

 The content for the product finder is hierarchical in nature.
 In the below example, Holden is the top-level content, Commodore is a child of Holden as a second-level piece of content, and 2016 is a child underneath Commodore as third-level content.